 Fruit Salad!
 It’s one of my very favorite parts of summer.

 I distinctly remember when I first “discovered” it as a kid and suddenly wanted to make it ALL the time.
-I would ask my mom to buy as many different kinds of fruit as she could find, and then I’d spend my day peeling, chopping, and slicing it to make a delicious, GIANT fruit salad.
+I would ask my mom to buy as many different kinds of fruit as she could find, and then I’d spend my day peeling, chopping, and slicing it to make a delicious, GIANT snack.

 And as an adult?
 Nothing really has changed!
 I still love my fruit, and I’m always up for a good salad.
 And when you combine the two?
 That’s my perfect summer.
 In a bowl.